stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/roles.md

 ![image](./images/tenant-operator-owner-overview.png)
 fig 2.
 Shows how tenant owners manage there tenant using Tenant Operator

-Owner role will have admin access on there namespaces + they can also create new namespaces
+Owner role will have admin access on there namespaces and they can also create new namespaces.

+### Access Permissions

+* Role and Cluster RoleBindings access in `Project` :
+  * delete
+  * create
+  * list
+  * get
+  * update
+  * patch

+### Quotas Permissions

+* Limitranges and resourcequotas access in `Project`
+  * get
+  * list
+  * watch

+* daemonsets access in `Project`
+  * create
+  * delete
+  * get
+  * list
+  * patch
+  * update
+  * watch

+### Resources Permissions

+* CRUD access on template, template instance and template group instance of Tenant Operator custom resources
+* CRUD access on imagestreamtags in `Project`
+* Get access on customresourcedefinitions in `Project`
+* Get, list, watch access on builds,buildconfigs in `Project`
+* CRUD access on following resources in `Project`:
+  * prometheuses
+  * prometheusrules
+  * servicemonitors
+  * podmonitors
+  * thanosrulers
+* Permission to create namespaces.
+* Restricted to perform actions on cluster resource quotas and limits.

+*Owners will also inhert roles from `Edit` and `View`.

 ## Edit